thanhloantran005/Portfolio/README.md

 # 🗺 Thanhloan's Portfolio

 Welcome to my data portfolio!
-I document projects across **data** and **strategy**—from SQL analysis to dashboards and campaign frameworks.
+I document projects across **data** and **strategy**, from SQL analysis to dashboards and campaign frameworks.

 ## 📚 Table of Contents
 - [SQL](#sql)